Fourteenth Algorithmic Number Theory Symposium, ANTS-XIV,

 The ANTS meetings, held biannually since 1994, are the premier international forum for the presentation of new research in computational number theory and its applications.
 They are devoted to algorithmic aspects of number theory, including elementary number theory, algebraic number theory, analytic number theory, geometry of numbers, algebraic geometry, finite fields, and cryptography.

-The meeting will be followed by a workshop on the Mathematics of Post-Quantum crypto (more details to follow, probably July 6-8).
+The meeting will be followed by an online workshop on the Mathematics of Post-Quantum crypto at the following times (approximately):

 - Submission deadline: Feb 25, 2020

 - July 2019: Announcement of ANTS 2020 and website launch.

 - Isabel Vogt (Stanford, USA)

 - Felipe Voloch (Canterbury, New Zealand)

 - Rachel Pries (Colorado State University, USA)